brooklynrail/brooklynrail-platform/content/people/sean-kelly.md

 short_bio: Gallerist **Sean Kelly** began his career in England as an artist, before branching into work as a museum curator and director.
 After relocating to New York, he established his eponymous gallery in 1991.
-Under his stewardship, the Gallery has become a symbol for high-quality, thought-provoking contemporary art and conversation.
+Under his stewardship, the gallery has become a symbol for high-quality, thought-provoking contemporary art and conversation.
 Kelly is equally committed to education, human rights, and social justice issues, making the gallery available free of charge to educational advocacy groups and school